MSLacerda/DarkDay/README.md

 In the field `Use classpath of module` set `desktop`.
 Set field `Main class`to `DesktopLauncher` and the `Working directory` to `android/assets`.

-Finish and run it.
+Apply and run it.

-Please for more details visit the libGDX documentation [here](https://github.com/libgdx/libgdx/wiki/):
+Please for more details visit the libGDX documentation [here](https://github.com/libgdx/libgdx/wiki/).